Attention on Weak Ties in Social and Communication Networks: Weak Ties Hypothesis and the Role of Attention

 \subsection{Attention on Weak Ties}

 The second part of the weak tie hypothesis states that weak ties function as key communication channels in the social network by conveying important information that one is unlikely to discover through strong ties.
 Removing a strong tie is unlikely to have a significant effect on our access to information generated in our circle of friends, as alternative contacts could provide the same information.
 On the other hand, the removal of a weak tie could prevent us from being exposed to information from another community, to which the weak tie provides a bridge.
-This intuition suggests that more attention should be devoted to information received through weak ties.
+This intuition suggests that more attention could be devoted to information received through weak ties.

 Let us compute the average link attention $\langle a \rangle_p$ over the fraction $p$ of weakest ties (links with lowest overlap), and plot it as a function of $p$.
 While the three datasets show the same qualitative behavior in link weights (Fig.~\ref{fig:cumulative_ov_link_weight}), they exhibit crucial differences in the allocation of attention versus tie strength, as reported in Fig.~\ref{fig:cumulative_ov_link_attention}.

 The attention curve is U-shaped in the Twitter network --- a positive correlation between attention and overlap for strong ties but a negative correlation for weak ties suggests that people are likely to allocate much attention on both very weak and very strong ties.
 The U-shape is less evident in the phone call network.
 Weak ties acquire attention slightly more than intermediate ties while the majority of attention is assigned to strong connections.

 However, the trend is reversed in the Enron email network, where weak ties are dominant in attracting attention and there is a negative correlation between the amount of attention per tie and its strength.

 A possible interpretation for the observed U-shaped attention curves in Twitter and phone data stems from two coexisting trends: on one hand, people are actively maintaining their social relationships by frequent interactions with close friends, so that strong ties capture much attention; on the other hand, people are paying attention to novel and useful information from weak ties.
+We can argue that a \emph{typical} user pays attention to \emph{both} weak and strong ties.
+Some users may pay attention to their strongest ties while others may pay attention to their weakest ties.
+It is conceivable that both tendencies coexist.
+In the aggregate, attention is split between weak and strong ties.